0xMMC/News-Analytics/README.md

 ???
 Need to install requirements.txt in the Mage Terminal panel ???Run python -m spacy download en_core_web_sm in terminal

+need to make first bloc dynamic, and reduce on downstream (add screenshots) replace GCS nodes - replace bucket_name with yours and replace table_id with yours

 - Also create a new service account with Storage Admin and BigQuery Admin privileges and create a key to use the account on the VM.
 Copy the json key to the mage folder.
 This is made accessible to the Mage docker image because the docker-compose.yml file has a line under volumes to mount ".:/home/src/" ,which is the source folder, to the docker image.
 - We must then edit the io_config.yaml file to point the credentials to the file.
 We can delete the first path (the manual copy paste of the key) and just point to the file.

 GOOGLE_SERVICE_ACC_KEY_FILEPATH: "/path/to/your/service/account/key.json"

+# Contributing

+Fork the repository
+Create a new branch (git checkout -b feature)
+Make changes and commit them (git commit -am 'Add new feature') Push to the branch (git push origin feature)
+Create a new Pull Request